 Despite his “funny” name, Looney’s book persuaded many prominent intellectuals of his century — Sigmund Freud, Leslie Howard, and John Galsworthy, to name only a few — that Oxford was in fact the true author.
 Today the book continues to exert an enduring influence.

 Since Charlton Ogburn’s magnum opus The Mysterious William Shakespeare appeared in 1984, a groundswell of curiousity about de Vere’s life has led to a series of events which is inexorably undermining the conventional view of Shakespeare.
 Today Ogburn’s book, more than fifteen years after its original publication, remains one of the most successful Shakespeare biographies sold on Amazon.

 Popular awareness of the authorship question is growing at an exponential rate — directly or indirectly as a consequence of Ogburn’s book.
 Other significant contributions to the authorship debate include books by Richard Whalen (1991) and Mark Anderson (2005).

-Just beneath the deceptively placid surface of Shakespeare studies, a huge volume of new research and analysis, much of it featured in our quarterly publication, Shakespeare Matters, is waiting to break forth into public consciousness.
+Just beneath the deceptively placid surface of Shakespeare studies, a huge volume of new research and analysis, much of it featured in our quarterly publication, The Shakespeare Oxford Newsletter, is waiting to break forth into public consciousness.

 Why should we care about this issue?
 Isn't it enough that we have the works?